portlandcodeschool/primer/syllabus.md

 This is the syllabus for two classes in the Web Foundations Series.

 The Web Development Series is Portland Code School's introduction to web development.
-These courses introduces students with the opportunity to build modern websites and receive feedback to help those students reach their goals in the web development industry.
+These courses introduce students with the opportunity to build modern websites and receive feedback to help those students reach their goals in the web development industry.
 The Primer Basic aims at introducing programming languages necessary to build websites with the support and feedback available to students from experienced coders.
-This is what differentiates Portland Code School from other programs, whether that be a University setting, a community college, or an online website with a curriculum and a forum.
+This is what differentiates Portland Code School from other programs, whether that be a University setting, a community college, another coding bootcamp, or an online website with a curriculum and a forum.
 The Primer Pro equips students with hands-on experience working with the web's core technologies: HTML, CSS, and JavaScript as well as tools indispensable to modern web development: the Unix command line, Git, and GitHub.

+As you check out our website, think a little on the following questions:

 * Do you already know how to code and want to skip ahead?
 Please contact us and we can discuss alternative solutions.
 * Perhaps you're ready to take the extra step and develop some of the soft skills that will set you appart from competing job prospects.
 Along with becoming successful at speaking the programming langauges, students in Primer Basic will also have the oppertunity to develop soft skills such as leadership, collaboration, and problem solving.
-* What is your goal?
+* What are your goals?
 * Are you curious about coding?
 * Are you interested in supplementing your income?